Reviewed by: awaiting review

 |

-Autoimmunity to beta cells of the islets of langerhans would result in what physiological state?
+Autoimmunity to beta cells in the islets of Langerhans would result in what physiological state?

 Arousal